How Much Water Should Breastfeeding Moms Drink

 The best water bottle for breastfeeding moms

-If you are looking for the best water bottle that keeps you hydrated while breastfeeding, then we got you.
-We are going to show you the best water bottle for new moms.
+If you are looking for the best water bottle for new moms that keeps you hydrated while breastfeeding, then we got you.
+We've looked and we found the top water bottle for nursing mothers.
+Check out the hydration accessory that every breastfeeding mom needs.
 It is literally the Tits, just like you!

-6 reasons why the You're the Tits 28 oz tumbler is the best water bottle for breastfeeding moms:
+6 reasons why the You're the Tits 28 oz tumbler is the top water bottle for nursing mothers:

 1) The large capacity keeps you hydrated